toshinari123/b0xx-ahk-switch/README.md

 Poohl/joycontrol: Emulate Nintendo Switch Controllers over Bluetooth https://github.com/mart1nro/joycontrol/issues/115 not quite sure what the issue is but i'll leave the error code here (running ubuntu 20.04 under windows WSL service) · Issue #115 · mart1nro/joycontrol

+in vbox the `sudo hciconfig hci0 up` showed no such file or directory the problem can be seen in `dmesg | grep tooth` had to do this https://forums.linuxmint.com/viewtopic.php?t=377733 also link the config.bin